This article was originally published in November, 2017.

 Take the example of ‘LISA’ which has been publicised as the ‘The world’s first Artificially Intelligent Lawyer’.
 The truth is this is neither A.I. nor the first attempt at an A.I. lawyer.
 In fact, it is just a ‘white-labelled’ contract automation product not futuristic Legal A.I software.
 Perhaps most amusingly, using artificial intelligence in Law Firms to draft an NDA would be the technology equivalent of using a nuke to kill an ant.

-As the CEO of Oracle said on CNBC this week ‘When companies claim they're in A.I., 'most of the time it's just nonsense'.
+As the CEO of Oracle said on CNBC recently, ‘When companies claim they're in A.I., 'most of the time it's just nonsense'.

 Given the frequency of false claims, it is understandable that well-informed GCs are already entering Gartner’s ‘Trough of Disillusionment’.
 This is a shame.
 Legal A.I. software and tools will have a profoundly positive impact on the legal industry in the years to come.
 Investing in it will be critical to the advancement of the profession.